 Our first theocratic experience was going out in the ministry on Saturday.
 We did territory and spoke to a few local residents who had moved to the island.
 The reaction you get in the ministry can be mixed.
 In general people on the island are quite friendly since it’s such a beautiful and relaxed environment.
 Besides all of the British in the territory, there are many German addresses as well as a fast-growing French population.
 There is only one pioneer in the congregation who speaks German so she has more work than she can handle.
 If you speak German, your visit to the island to preach would be much appreciated!
 In addition to that, there is no one in the congregation that can speak French to preach to all of the new people coming from France.
 We were tempted to consider staying on the island but for now, our home is in Huelva.
 But we’ll definitely be back to help support the preaching work!
 That being said if you can speak French you would be a welcome addition to the congregation even if only for a short time.

-We really enjoyed our time in the ministry because we were able to preach with the first witness to come in the truth in Menorca.
-He told us about how things were in the past and how things have changed.
+We really enjoyed our time in the ministry because we were able to preach with some brothers who have seen much history of the truth in Menorca.
+They told us about how things were in the past and how things have changed.
 It was fascinating and we thank Jehovah for such a unique experience.
 We also were able to do cart witnessing to the cruise ships that come to the island during the high season.
 There is much interest with many of the cruise workers when they take their break while docked.
 It was a pretty neat experience.

 So maybe you’re wondering how the island itself looks.
 Well, the island itself is amazingly beautiful!
 There are over 100 beaches to explore, many having crystal clear turquoise water and scenes that make you think of paradise.
 We enjoyed visiting a number of the beaches on the island and snorkeling, swimming, and just enjoying the creation.
 The island also has really nice food with a Menorcan twist.
 The island is quite small and can be driven from one side to the other in about an hour.
 The capital city is Mahon and this is where a majority of the brothers in the English hall live.
 It’s also the capital.
 We enjoyed visiting another city called Ciutadella which used to be the capital in the past.
 This city has a nice authentic feel to it and we quite enjoyed it.
-It’s also good to keep in mind that since Menorca is an island it is more expensive than mainland Spain for most things.
-Also, it would be ideal if you were able to work online or do something that doesn’t rely on the local economy if you want to move here.
-If you’re thinking about a place to go serve in the English field in Spain, why not consider Menorca?
-Even if you can just go for a short time any help is greatly appreciated by the small but loving English congregation.
+Since Menorca is an island it is more expensive than mainland Spain for most things.
 We hope this post has given you a taste of what it’s like to serve in Menorca.
 We’ll be visiting the United States soon so we look forward to sharing our trip with you.

 If you enjoyed this post be sure to follow our Instagram accounts @jwabroad and @kaniciacognard.
 We post regular updates from our experiences serving abroad and we usually do Instagram stories of what is going on during the day.
 Turn on post notifications on Instagram for more photos and videos.
 We also have a new Instagram account for “Anna” our tiny home.
 You can follow her adventures and transformation by clicking on @annathecaravan.